 Whether you pass off the housing search to your medical staffing company or take the research into your own hands for your traveling assignment, you need to know where you're laying your head at night.
-Finding temporary housing as a medical traveler can get stressful without the right info or resources to navigate.
+Finding temporary housing as a medical Traveler can get stressful without the right info or resources to navigate.
 We've broken down the main travel housing concerns, so you can find your temporary home with ease.

-Understanding Your Traveler Housing Options
+Understanding Your Medical Traveler Housing Options

 Budgeting for your housing plans

 Ideally, everyone would be able to find inexpensive housing with all the perks and amenities they want.
 But life is life, it all has a price, and everything is checks and balances.
 Your best option is to create a realistic budget and go forth in your search.
 Stipend housing is a good choice if you’re looking to have more control over where you stay and what you spend.
 Tax free stipends for travelers can really help in the cost of living for your traveling medical career.
 Fusion Medical Staffing has recommended hotel sites and extended stay companies with negotiated rates to keep costs down too.
-When you become a traveler, you get discounted codes to use at places like Travelers Haven, Hotel Engine, Woodspring, Extended Stay America, Choice Hotels, IHG, and Wyndham Hotels.
+When you become a Traveler, you get discounted codes to use at places like Travelers Haven, Hotel Engine, Woodspring, Extended Stay America, Choice Hotels, IHG, and Wyndham Hotels.

 Bridging the gap between temporary housing and traditional housing

 When you’re on your travel assignment, you want to make your temporary home as comfortable as possible.
 Extended stay hotels are heavily utilized by travel nurses and traveling medical professionals as a bridge between temporary and traditional housing.
-Some travelers like the perks hotels provide—like breakfast, housekeeping services, and fitness centers.
+Some Travelers like the perks hotels provide—like breakfast, housekeeping services, and fitness centers.
 Also, a lot of these hotels have kitchens, which can save money on food and can feel more like “home” to you.
-Travelers can receive pre-negotiated rates for extended stay type of hotels too.
+Travelers can receive pre-negotiated rates for extended stay types of hotels too.
 Check out HotelEngine to find short stays in between contracts and to help pull your housing plans together.

 Financial tips to help you find your perfect temporary home